-• Class/oral presentations/empirical work/thought questions (30%):

-- O Students are responsible for all required readings and for participating in class discussion of these readings (see outline below).
+- Class/oral presentations/thought questions (25%): - Students are responsible for all required readings and for participating in class discussion of these readings (see outline below).
 Students (maximum 2 per class) will be assigned one reading for a particular day to present to the class and lead discussion (25 minute presentation).
-In addition to the article assigned for class, students should choose another empirical article related to the topic of the week. - O Students will be required to bring to class weekly two typed discussion questions.
+In addition to the article assigned for class, students should choose another empirical article related to the topic of the week. - O Students will be required to bring to class weekly two typed discussion questions and post them in CANVAS by Monday COB.
 These questions should address key concepts, inconsistencies, or contradictions in the readings rather than clarifications or facts.
 An example of a good thought question might be "Does developmental systems theory account for cultural differences in parenting behaviors?"
 An example of a poor thought question might be "What is developmental systems theory?"
 Students will be encouraged to ask their questions at appropriate times during class discussion.
-These questions should be emailed to an assigned student on the Friday before our class meeting; the student will then send it to the entire class.
-(I will provide you with the listsery the first week of classes.) - Papers: All students are required to write two papers.
-One short paper is due at the mid-term and one long term paper is due at the end of the semester.
-We will discuss the specific details of the paper in class.
-Both papers should be written in American Psychological Association (APA) format (see APA Manual, 6th.